prathy16/CSCI5622-MachineLearning-material/README.md

 University of Colorado at Boulder
 Spring, 2018

-My homeworks are updated under the hwmk folder.
+My homeworks(KNN, logreg, boosting, feature engineering, learnability and neural networks) are updated under the hwmk folder.